drakkan/sftpgo/README.md

             - `target_path`, added for `rename` action only
     - `keys`, struct array.
 It contains the daemon's private keys.
 If empty or missing the daemon will search or try to generate `id_rsa` in the configuration directory.
         - `private_key`, path to the private key file.
 It can be a path relative to the config dir or an absolute one.
+    - `enable_scp`, boolean.
+Default disabled.
+Set to `true` to enable SCP support.
+SCP is an experimental feature, we have our own SCP implementation since we can't rely on `scp` system command to proper handle permissions, quota and user's home dir restrictions.
+The SCP protocol is quite simple but there is no official docs about it, so we need more testing and feedbacks before enabling it by default.
+We may not handle some borderline cases or have sneaky bugs.
+Please do accurate tests yourself before enabling SCP and let us known if something does not work as expected for your use cases.
 - **"data_provider"**, the configuration for the data provider
     - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`
     - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.